micahkepe/blog/content/gitconfig/index.md

 >    --nofork.
 The order of preference is $GIT_EDITOR, then core.editor configuration value, then
 >    $VISUAL, then $EDITOR, and then the default chosen at compile time, which is usually vi.
 > ```

+However, it probably makes more sense if for whatever reason you do not want to set the editor in your `.gitconfig`, you could set it with the `VISUAL` environment variable instead since it will work with most other programs as well.

 ') }}